Table of contents

 Running operations in-house

-In this fashion business model, you manage the entire production of your apparel business on your own, from sewing to shipping.
-When creating clothing yourself, your output and quality depend on your time, skills, and equipment.
+In-house means you handle production yourself, from sewing to shipping.
+Your output and quality depend entirely on your own time, skills, and equipment.

-While this type of clothing business requires more effort and upfront costs, it gives you full creative freedom to bring unique, handmade clothing designs to life.
+While it takes more effort and money to get started, this model gives you complete creative freedom to bring unique, handmade clothing designs to life.

 Pros: